rizac/stream2segment/README.md

 ### Install and config packages

-**From now on you are supposed to be in your activated python virtualenv**
+**NOTE: From now on you are supposed to be in your activated Python virtualenv**

 Run `pip freeze`.
 If you get the message 'You are using pip version ..., however version ... is available.' then execute: